 President, Baseball Operations

-During his time with the Dodgers, Friedman has overseen the development of one of baseball's top ranked farm systems, positioning the organization for the long-term success, and also reorganized and built out the team's front offce.
-Baseball America recognized these efforts by naming the Dodgers as its 2017 Organization of the Year, honoring the team for its success from top to bottom.
+Entering his eighth season with the club after being named to the post on October 14, 2014, Friedman has overseen the development of one of baseball’s top-ranked farm systems, positioning the organization for the long-term success, and also reorganized and built out the team’s front office.
+Friedman was named Major League Baseball’s 2020 Executive of the Year and the Dodgers have twice (2017, ’20) been recognized by Baseball America as its Organization of the Year, honoring the team for its success from top to bottom.

 Friedman previously served as Executive Vice President of Baseball Operations of the Tampa Bay Rays where, despite overseeing one of the league’s lowest payrolls, he led the Rays to four postseason appearances, including two division titles (2008, 2010), in nine seasons from 2006-14.
 During Friedman’s time in Tampa Bay, the Rays posted the franchise’s first winning season and won the American League pennant in 2008, when he was named Sporting News’ Executive of the Year.
 After finishing below .500 in each of their first 10 years of existence, the Rays finished above the .500 mark in six consecutive seasons under Friedman from 2008-13.
 Friedman joined the Rays in 2004 and spent two years serving as director of baseball development.